Information for service providers

 The role of the NSW Ombudsman

-Our main functions include dealing with complaints about government agencies, scrutinising systems, monitor and review community services, review the implementation of legislation, and provide training and education to agencies.
+Our main functions include dealing with complaints about government agencies, scrutinising systems, monitor and review community services, and provide training and education to agencies.

 Our work with young people